- What types of identity theft can monitoring services protect against?

 - Is there a free alternative to paying for monitoring services?

-- What features should I look for if I decide to purchase a monitoring service?
+- What features should you look for when purchasing a monitoring service?

-- Do I need to purchase identity theft insurance?
+- Is it necessary to purchase identity theft insurance?

-- Are there steps I can take to reduce my risk of identity theft?
+- Are there steps you can take to reduce your risk of identity theft?

 Faced with these alarming statistics, many consumers have turned to identity theft or credit monitoring services for protection.
 Identity theft monitoring services may sound like a good way to protect your good credit and your good name.
-However, some of these services are overpriced and are not worth the money that they cost.
+However, it is important to note that these services vary tremendously.
+Some of these services are overpriced and are not worth the money that they cost.

 Most identity theft monitoring services include a menu of additional services ranging from credit scores, insurance, identity theft resolution services, and access to your credit report.
-We’ll discuss these in the section “What features should I look for…” below.
-But first we will talk about the general limitations of these services.
-We will also explore free and low-cost methods for protecting yourself from identity theft.
+There may be an additional charge for these services.

 Credit monitoring services protect primarily against new account fraud.
 This form of fraud occurs when a criminal uses your personal information to open credit card, mobile phone, or other financial accounts using your name, Social Security number, and other personal information.
 New account fraud can be difficult to detect because the criminal generally has billing statements sent to an address other than your real address.